 Have you ever wondered why we celebrate February 14th with Cards, Roses, Chocolate or Valentine’s Day Jewelry?
 Or how it all began?
 Like so many other holidays we enjoy today, Valentine’s Day has its roots in pagan beliefs as well.
 Possibly dating back to before the Roman Empire.
 The feast of Lupercalia was a celebration which lasted from February 13th through the 15th.
 Held as a spring cleansing ritual to avert evil spirits, as well as restore health and fertility.

 Considered little more than a pagan orgy.
 Once Constantine converted the Roman faith to Christianity there was a major push to abolish the Lupercalia feast.
 Yet deep seeded traditions die-hard, with Christians eventually deciding to transform the pagan ritual into their own celebration.

 One legend claims the Roman Emperor Claudius was having trouble filling his army.
 To bolster the ranks with men who didn’t have family ties he banned weddings and engagements in Rome.
 In the story a Christian Priest, Valentine defied the Emperor by continuing to perform marriages in secret.
-Yet in time Claudlus discovers the deception.
+Yet in time Claudius discovers the deception.
 Angered by the Priest’s defiance the Emperor orders Valentine beheaded on February 14th.

 Celebrating Valentine as a martyr the church named him a Saint and pressed to replace the feast of Lupercalia with St Valentine’s Day.